Egorundel/yolov7_and_tensorrt-cpp-inference/README.md

 Note: I'm considering a project with the NMS Plugin.
 If you are working without NMS Plugin, change the number **5** to number **2** in `void* buffers[5];` in **yolov7.h** and reduce the number of lines cudaMalloc, cudaMemcpy and cudaFree to **2** instead of **5** in **yolov7.cpp**.
 However, you may need to further refine the code.

-Run CMake (don't forget to correct the paths to the libraries in CMakeLists.txt), build the project and run the code
+And finally, run CMake (don't forget to correct the paths to the libraries in CMakeLists.txt), build the project and run the code

 ## **Results**: